react-navigation/react-navigation.github.io/versioned_docs/version-7.x/stack-navigator.md

 ### Helpers

-The stack navigator adds the following methods to the navigation prop:
+The stack navigator adds the following methods to the navigation object:

 #### `replace`